EventStore/documentation/docs/cloud/getting-started/public.md

 order: 2
 ---

-Public access is the quickest and easiest way to provision and get to using a KurrentDB cluster in Kurrent Cloud.
+Public access is the quickest and easiest way to provision and start using a KurrentDB cluster in Kurrent Cloud.

 Pre-requisites:
 - You have an organization registered in Cloud console